Get wheels when you need them.

 Cars are expensive.
 They’re expensive to buy, and they’re expensive to fuel, insure, and maintain.
 If you pay extra for parking at home, then you’re paying to not use your car.

-Pay by the mile, hour or day.
-Trips start at $2.50.
+All-inclusive pay-as-you-go pricing means each trip you take is totally covered, from gas to insurance.
+There are no application or membership fees.
+Pay by the minute, hour or day.
 Check out the Gig website for full pricing details.